15 Best Things To Do In Dubrovnik Old Town: You’ll Actually Love!

 1. WALK THE FAMOUS CITY WALLS (Top things to do in Dubrovnik Old Town)

-If you’ve done even the tiniest bit of research, I’m sure you know about walking the walls, and honestly, this activity should definitely be high up on your list; it’s one of the best things to do in Dubrovnik Old Town, the walls offer stunning views of the UNESCO World Heritage Site, coastline and crumbly walls!
+If you’ve done even the tiniest bit of research, I’m sure you know all about walking the walls and in no exaggeration, it really is one of the best things to do in Dubrovnik Old Town, the views of the UNESCO World Heritage Site and coastline are just unbeatable from this vantage point!

-It’s so good, I’ve actually walked it on two occasions and my favourite experience was in the late afternoon to early evening, at this time you get the most beautiful light over the rooftops and there’s hardly any crowds, plus you’ll be avoiding the intense sun and ugly shadows!
-See my people-free shots below for evidence, which were taken with my tripod in September!
+It’s so good, I’ve actually walked it twice and my favourite experience was in the late afternoon, at this time you get the most beautiful golden light over the rooftops and there’s hardly any crowds – see my people-free shots below for evidence, which were taken with my tripod in September!

 Woman in white dress overlooking Dubrovnik rooftops from the city walls – best things to do in Dubrovnik Old Town.